learn-co-curriculum/uci-mod-3-methods-review/README.md

 $
 ```

-The bareword `greeting` will execute the body of the defined method for each
+The word `greeting` will execute the body of the defined method for each
 time it was called.

-## Identify Common Programming Conventions

-Programmers love conventions, or agreed upon rules that help them talk to each
-other about code.
-A common syntax convention for Ruby methods is to preface them
-with a `#`, and in subsequent lessons, you might see methods written with a `#`
-in front of the method name.
-For example, if a method is named 'greeting',
-rubyists will often refer to it as `#greeting`.
-This is so that other rubyists
-can instantly recognize it as a method, as opposed to a variable or a bareword
-or a class.
-But remember that when you write it in your code, it should be
-`greeting` and not `#greeting`.

 ## Conclusion

-Methods are a big part of programming in Ruby.
-We use them to save and perform
+Methods are a big part of programming in Ruby and pretty much _every_ language.
-repeatable actions.
-Knowing how to define and call methods is crucial to
+We use them to save and perform repeatable actions.
+Knowing how to define and
-building programs, as well as your development as a programmer.
-You'll have to
+call methods is crucial to building programs, as well as your development as a
-use them often, in big or small programs.
+programmer.
+You'll have to use them often, in big or small programs.

 ## Resources
 [Ruby Programming/Syntax/Method Calls](https://en.wikibooks.org/wiki/Ruby_Programming/Syntax/Method_Calls)